djunicode/umlsc-2021/index.md

 ### **Accommodations for Students with Disabilities**

-For individualized academic adjustment based on a documented disability, contact the UMLSC Course Instructors `unicode [dot] mlsc [at] gmail [dot] com`
+For individualized academic adjustment based on a documented disability, contact the UMLSC Instructors `unicode [dot] mlsc [at] gmail [dot] com`

 <br>